MicrosoftDocs/fabric-docs/docs/get-started/decision-guide-data-store.md

 # Microsoft Fabric decision guide: choose a data store

-Use this reference guide and the example scenarios to help you choose between the data warehouse or a lakehouse for your Microsoft Fabric workloads.
+Use this reference guide and the example scenarios to help you choose a data store for your Microsoft Fabric workloads.

 [!INCLUDE [preview-note](../includes/preview-note.md)]